 An artificial island located in an area known as Phra Pradaeng.
 A five minutes boat ride across the Chao Phraya and you are in the province of Samut Prakan.
-Besides the botanical garden and park, the most popular destination on Bang Krachao is the Bang Nam Pheung Floating Market, a market built along the canal, only on Saturday and Sunday 0.800 to 14.00.
+Besides the botanical garden and park, the most popular destination on Bang Krachao is the Bang Nam Pheung Floating Market (nam pheung means honey), a market built along the canal, only on Saturday and Sunday 0.800 to 14.00.
 Because of its shape, Bang Krachao is known as the green lung, of Bangkok, and also called “Pig stomach”, because of the curve shapes like a stomach.
 A perfect place for nature lovers and bikers, but the island abundant space made it also a target of starved developers.

 I decided to go to Bang Krachao on a weekday, not crowded.
-I left at around 10.00 am, and to go there I used a moto taxi to Wat Klong Toey Nok from the Sirikit MRT station, 10 minutes to get to the entrance of the temple, it cost me 60 baths.
+I left at around 10.00 am, and to go there I used a moto-taxi to Wat Klong Toey Nok from the Sirikit MRT station, 10 minutes to get to the entrance of the temple, it cost me 60 baths.
 A short walk from the soi to the pier, then a small boat took five minute and 10 baths to cross the Chao Phraya river.
-Klong Toey Nok is the easier way for me but you can go there from Bang Na Nok pier, at Sanphawut Bang Na BTS station, where the landing is closer to the floating market.
+Klong Toei Nok is the easier way for me but you can go there from Bang Na Nok pier, at Sanphawut Bang Na BTS station, where the landing is closer to the floating market.

 The last and first time I was to Bang Krachao was more than ten years ago, after all this time I was expecting some big change.
 At the small dock, I can’t miss the rent bike business.
-A lot of bikes and the price was down to 70 bahts for all day, 30 baths cheaper than my first time here, with a bottle of fresh water, and a useless map.
+A lot of bikes and the price was down to 70 bahts for all day, 30 baths cheaper than my first time here, with a bottle of freshwater, and a useless map.
 After the ID procedure (just take a photo of the first page of the passport) to rent the bike, I started the trip.
 No more dirt but Concrete road, and there were the motorbikes parked along, no change here.
-No need to go far to feel the change, as I came across few cars and signboards for home-stays, coffees shops, and restaurants, a melon greenhouse, and many new houses.
+No need to go far to feel the change, as I came across a few cars and signboards for home-stays, coffees shops, and restaurants, a melon greenhouse, and many new houses.
 Nothing dramatic but can feel that’s the island is attracting developers, but also the biking tours, tourists, and expats like me, that’s good for the local business.

 Sri Nakhon Khuen Khan Park and Botanical Garden